microsoft/terminal/doc/specs/#4191 - Formatted Copy/spec.md

 ### Settings option 2 - key binding argument

-We could add an argument to the `copy` key binding to allow for formatted copying when the user chooses to do so.
+We could add an argument to the `copy` key binding argument to allow for formatted copying when the user chooses to do so.

 ## UI/UX Design